baldurk/renderdoc/docs/window/texture_viewer.rst

   | |SubresourceSelect|

-The main display of the texture viewer can only display at most a single 2D image at once.
+The main display of the texture viewer can only display at most a single 2D subresource of an image at once.

 For textures with mip-maps this control allows you to select the mip level to display - the overall size of the image will remain the same but will be point sampled from the given mip level.